whitesource/fs-agent/README.md

 ### License
 The project is licensed under the [Apache 2.0][6] license.
 <pre>
-Copyright (C) 2012 White Source Ltd.
+Copyright (C) 2015 WhiteSource Ltd.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.